goochjs/amqp-python-go/README.md

 I chose to do this in Python, as I was working with some developers who were having trouble connecting to the message bus and so wanted a working example.

-One of these scripts will relentlessly publish messages (within which is a sequence number) to a topic.
-The other will subscribe to the topic and report if the sequence goes awry (NB FIFO is not necessarily expected but all messages being delivered is).
+One of these scripts will  publish lots of messages (within each of which is a sequence number) to a topic or a queue.
+The other will subscribe to the topic or connect to the queue and pull the messages down.
+The subscription can be durable or ephemeral.

 The intent is run the scripts across an ActiveMQ cluster and then try to shoot various elements of it down to see how it fails.